geoffryan/integrators/README.md

 * `Neval`: pointer to integer. if not NULL, set to the number of evaluations performed
 * `eps`: pointer to double. if not NULL, set to the error estimate
 * `verbose`: if non-zero, print internal information during run
 * `errf`: pointer to the error function.
-Is called after every evaluation of `f`.
+Is called after every evaluation of `f` as `errf(args)`.
 If return value is non-zero, integration is immediately halted.
 * `pfa`, `pfb`: pointers to double.
 If not NULL, used for `f(xa)` and `f(xb)`.

 ## Adaptive Routines